 For journeys that are partly in the EU and partly in countries that are neither in the EU nor signatories to AETR, EU rules will apply to that portion of the journey that is in the EU.
 Countries outside the EU and AETR are likely to have their own regulations governing drivers' hours, which should be adhered to while you are driving in that country.

-Vehicles that are exempted from the EU rules come under UK domestic rules on drivers' hours while engaged in domestic journeys.
+Most vehicles that are exempted from the EU rules come under GB domestic rules on drivers' hours while engaged in domestic journeys.

-The flowchart on the next page will help you determine which rules apply in connection with the use of a goods vehicle.
+The following table will help you determine which rules apply.